Receptiviti/receptiviti-python/docs_source/README.md

 A Python package to process text with the <a href="https://www.receptiviti.com" rel="noreferrer" target="_blank">Receptiviti</a> API.

+An R package is also available at <a href="https://receptiviti.github.io/receptiviti-r" rel="noreferrer" target="_blank">Receptiviti/receptiviti-r</a>.

 ## Installation

 If needed, download Python from <a href="https://www.python.org/downloads" rel="noreferrer" target="_blank">python.org</a>, then install the package with pip: